Click on a topic to see the list of frequently asked questions.

 - Will not cover warranties.

-Matching funds are designed to help your investments in safety go further.
-For every $1 you’re willing to invest, MEM will match it for approved safety initiatives from $1,000 to $10,000.
+MEM wants to help your safety investment go further.
+For every $1 you’re willing to invest, we’ll match it for approved safety initiatives from $500 to $10,000 for those selected to receive an award.

-Be prepared to share specific information on the online application, such as:
+Be prepared to share specific information, such as:

 - Current safety concerns